 Sherlock Holmes in Washington

-When aboard the train, Pettibone realises that he's in danger.
+When aboard the train, Pettibone soon realises that he's in danger.
 He deliberately talks to various passengers before passing the microfilm to a young lady who needs her cigarette lit.
 Soon after, the carriage lights go out and Pettibone is abducted by the small coterie of criminals shadowing him.

 Back in London, Sherlock Holmes receives a visit from Mr. Ahrens who tells him that John Grayson is in fact Alfred Pettibone travelling under an alias.
 Pettibone is taking some very important state documents to the United States but he has disappeared somewhere on route.
 Holmes agrees to take on such an important case and decides to visit Pettibone's home before flying to Washington to investigate.